 \figs{figure:TuningConstraints}{figure:TuningCombination} show the combination of collider and tuning constraints. \fig{figure:TuningConstraintsA}, for Type-I, and \fig{figure:TuningConstraintsC}, for Type-II, allow a $\Delta m^2$ tuning of at most $5\%$ and take into account collider constraints.
 Likewise, \figs{figure:TuningConstraintsB}{figure:TuningConstraintsD} are defined analogously and allow a tuning of $m_{12}^2$ of at most $5\%$.
-Both the $\Delta m^2$ and $m_{12}^2$ tuning constraints are combined in \fig{figure:TuningCombinationA} for Type-I, and \fig{figure:TuningCombinationB} for \mbox{Type-II}.
+Both the $\Delta m^2$ and $m_{12}^2$ tuning constraints are combined in \fig{figure:TuningCombinationA} for \hbox{Type-I,} and \fig{figure:TuningCombinationB} for \mbox{Type-II}.
 These figures show that tuning constrains a region of parameter space untouched by other constraints.
 Of the two tuning measures, the $m_{12}^2$ tuning measure is salient\te it restricts the large $\tan \beta$ region that is otherwise unconstrained for Type-I, and likewise but to a smaller extent for Type-II.
 However, lowering $\gamma$ makes tuning constraints less pronounced, as shown in \figs{figure:TuningConstraintsC}{figure:TuningConstraintsD}.
 In summary, tuning constraints are complementary to collider bounds in these models, and moreover are not optional, as the purpose of our models is precisely to achieve approximate Higgs alignment (without decoupling) with minimal tuning.